ankschoubey/old-blog/_posts/philosophy/core-values/truth/2023-12-10-v1-pinocchio.md

 {%- include lesson.html content="Both a person and conscience take a journey together. i.e. they both learn and grow with time and experience." -%}

-When temptation is strong, give a wish to your conscience.
+When temptation is strong, whistle to your conscience.
 Always let your conscience be your guide.

 When you are slipping, call your conscience.
 Let your conscience be your guide. :)

-When you feel you are not being brave, give a little while and let your conscience guide you.
+When you feel you are not being brave, give a little whistle and let your conscience guide you.

 ## First Thing: Going to Education